[Skip to Content]

 When Do Breasts Start Growing?

 Breast development happens in stages.
-The first stage starts during the early part of puberty, when a girl's ovaries enlarge and estrogen, an important female hormone, begins to circulate in the body.
+The first stage starts during the early part of puberty, when the ovaries enlarge and estrogen, an important female hormone, begins to circulate in the body.
 Doctors often refer to the early stages of breast development as "breast budding."
 Get it?
 Budding — like a flower has buds.

 A breast bud is like a small raised bump behind the nipple.
 After breast budding happens, the nipple and the circle of skin around the nipple (called the areola) get bigger and a little darker.
 Then the area around the nipple and areola starts to grow into a breast.